axil/numpy-data-types/content/numpy_data_types.rst

 We see that `str_` is smaller again, yet for more diverse lengths str can take the win.

-As for the native `np.str_` and `np.bytes_` types, NumPy has a handful of common string operations mirroring str methods living in the np.char module that operate over the whole array:
+As for the native `np.str_` and `np.bytes_` types, NumPy has a handful of common string operations.
+They mirror Python's str methods, live in the np.char module and operate over the whole array:

 .. code:: python